geoblacklight/geoblacklight/README.md

 * WMS/WFS/WCS links
 * Download Shapefile
 * Download KML
+* Download Metadata (for Stanford)

 ## Features to port from alpha

 * Blacklight bookmarks and history
 * Facet pagination (more>> link)
+* Login for persistent bookmarks and history

 ## TODO